-The building at 2811 Chippewa Street was acquired by South Side Spaces in May 2014 at a tax sale.
-Built in the 1890s, this century old structure on Chippewa is a bit of an oddity in St. Louis.
+Built in the late 1800’s, this century old structure on Chippewa is a bit of an oddity in St. Louis.
 The uncommonly large setback, stucco covered columns, and expansive wrap-around porch are unusual for the area.
-The renovation concept for the building was simple – a casual spot with outdoor seating where friends and neighbors could grab a locally brewed pilsner and swap stories by a campfire, or enjoy the sights and smells of a midwest thunderstorm sipping a peaty scotch under the covered porch.
+The initial concept for the building was simple – a casual spot with outdoor seating where friends and neighbors could grab a locally brewed pilsner and swap stories by a campfire, or enjoy the sights and smells of a midwest thunderstorm sipping a peaty scotch under the covered porch.

 In June 2016, when the concept for “Homestead” was all but finalized, the building was set ablaze.
-Neighbors alerted authorities and South Side Spaces to the fire and despite the fire department’s best efforts, the building was charred and compromised.
+Despite the fire department’s best efforts, the building sustained significant damage.
 The roof had collapsed, the west wall crumbled.
 Floors, ceilings, and walls had deteriorated or caved in.

 A Eulogy on Chippewa